Ottawa urging Air Canada, union to reach deal

 Instead, a spokeswoman for Labour Minister Lisa Raitt said that Ottawa, which was quick to pressure striking workers at Air Canada with back-to-work legislation in June, was focused on getting the two sides to reach a new contract agreement.

-Some 6,800 flight attendants at Air Canada could walk off the job as early as next Wednesday, after they rejected a tentative contract agreement and voted overwhelmingly in favor of a strike mandate.
-[ID:nS1E78C1R9]
+Some 6,800 flight attendants at Air Canada could walk off the job as early as next Wednesday, after they rejected a tentative contract agreement and voted overwhelmingly in favour of a strike mandate.

 "As we haven't received any type of 72-hour strike notice from either party, the minister's just focusing on encouraging both parties to resume bargaining and reach a new collective agreement," Ashley Kelahear said.